DeNepo/study-lenses/README.md

 In contrast to lenses, an option can end the request/response cycle early if indicated in their return value, ie. `--help` will send user documentation regardless of where it is placed in the URL, what other lenses were requested, or what the resource path is.

-Options can also return hooks that are called at different points in the lense pipeline process.
+Options can also return hooks that are called at different points in the lens pipeline process.
 Hooks cannot modify the content or HTTP response without immediately ending the cycle.
-For example, the `--debug` option return hooks that log each stage of the lense pipeline for diagnosis _without_ modifying the behavior of the pipeline (useful for lense developers and especially curious students).
+For example, the `--debug` option return hooks that log each stage of the lens pipeline for diagnosis _without_ modifying the behavior of the pipeline (useful for lens developers and especially curious students).
 More on this in the [DOCS](./DOCS.md)

 ---